 The helping hand you need to get started

-Esports has exploded in popularity over the last five years, with titles such as CS:GO, Dota 2, League of Legends and Overwatch becoming household names.
+Esports has exploded in popularity over the last five years, with titles such as CS:GO, Dota 2, League of Legends, Overwatch, World of Tanks, PUBG, Fortnite, Hearthstone & Heroes of the Storm becoming household names.
 With an almost never-ending list of action packed tournaments and leagues on offer, many bookmakers now offer markets on which punters can place esports bets.
 Here, at esports.net, we have conducted a thorough review of many of the best esports betting sites out there.

 We have one aim and one aim only – to help you choose the perfect bookmaker for your esports bets.
 We’ll take a look at bonuses on offer, how easy the site is to use, the variety of markets available for esports betting and the integrated security features – which ensure you’re safe and sound when it comes to depositing and withdrawing your funds.
 Finally, we’ll also cover licensing and whether or not you can use the bookmaker legally where you live.
 If they match-up to our rigorous standards they’ll get the Esports.net seal of approval.
 It’s that simple!

 Everybody knows that esports is the most exciting thing to hit the betting world in years.
 But despite this popular trend, there are still many people who are unsure about how to go about betting on esports.
 So we’ve handpicked the best bookmakers around who are offering competitive odds and a safe and secure way to enjoy esports betting in the UK.